kranzky/mmm/diary/page5/index.md

 ![Blattix](/diary/assets/blattix.png)

 This will be a retro-style shooter with multiple waves of enemies, going for high replayability rather than depth of content.
-I've drawn inspiration from[Encounter](https://youtu.be/4CHN-usjFfE?t=12), [Cosmic Causeway](https://youtu.be/i2SvzHY6JhY?t=1), [BallBlazer](https://youtu.be/ISXUs6kYS2Q?t=24) and[Vaxine](https://youtu.be/cT4fGokPVJ4?t=166).
+I've drawn inspiration from [Encounter](https://youtu.be/4CHN-usjFfE?t=12), [Cosmic Causeway](https://youtu.be/i2SvzHY6JhY?t=1), [BallBlazer](https://youtu.be/ISXUs6kYS2Q?t=24) and [Vaxine](https://youtu.be/cT4fGokPVJ4?t=166).

 It's been an excuse to learn some shader programming, and to brush up on my linear algebra.
 I'm not using a 3D game engine at all, it's just rendering sprites and doing a bit of tricky jiggery-pokery.
 Next I will move on to building a simple physics engine, which will allow collisions between objects, enabling some shoot-em-up gameplay.